jpsandovaln/AT19_SPIKES/README.md

 1. Run Wampserver
 2. Open a browser and go to 'http://localhost/phpmyadmin/'
 3. Log in with user: 'root' and password input goes empty
-4. Create a database named 'db_converter'
+4. Create a database named 'converter_db'
 5. Run the main.py file